laureenmenz/notes/README.md

 - Today's programming wisdom is to prioritize tasks, plan ahead, and stay organized.
 This will help you to be more efficient and productive in your coding endeavors.

 First, prioritize your tasks.
 When you're working on a project, it' s important to determine which tasks are most critical to the success of the project.
 By focusing on these tasks first, you can ensure that your code is of high quality and meets the requirements of your project before moving on to other aspects.
 Use a task management tool, such as Trello or Asana, to keep track of tasks and their priorities.

+# 2024-02-19
+- "Today's programming wisdom: 'Premature optimization is the root of all evil' - Donald Knuth.
+Focus on writing clean, readable, and maintainable code first.
+Optimize only when necessary, based on performance measurements, not assumptions.
+Remember that clarity and simplicity often lead to better long-term efficiency."

+In more detail, this quote emphasizes that trying to optimize code too early in the development process can result in unnecessary complexity, harder maintenance, and potentially introduce bugs.
+It's wiser to ensure your code works correctly and is easily understandable before focusing on fine-tuning for speed or resource usage.